Bird watching Vasterbotten

 We will take a late evening Owl targeted drive, park up and wait tour in the two hours before darkness.

-This is a LOT to do in one day and offers the chance to see locations that you will want to revisit should you be staying extra days with us.
-Some can be see on foot from where you stay, others will require a hire car or we me be able to conduct additional visits in future days for a charge.
+This is a LOT to do in one or even two days and offers the chance to see locations that you will want to revisit should you be staying extra days with us.
+Some can be seen on foot from where you stay, others will require a hire car or we me be able to conduct additional visits in future days for a charge.
 These can be agreed, booked and paid for while you are staying with us.
 So, if you like what you see we can take you back!

 If you want that Swedish souvenir (whether it be a moose bottle opener, swedish candy or reindeer antler handled cheese slicer) then Vindeln and Umeå offer the chance to buy it.